Zequez/logseq-vault/pages/Is Glue.md

 		- Write the conjugations in your [[BEEP!
 Book]]
 		- Memorize the conjugations; maybe using [[Spaced Repetition]]
-		- Make a short video about you saying them; with a dance, without reading them -
+		- Make a short video about you saying them; with a dance, without reading them
+			- Do it using each of the [[Four Feelings]].
+Choose many different ways to say them.
+			-
+-
 - ---
 - Reference: https://isglue.mystrikingly.com/